Recommendations

 The artistic audacity of Rhythms in Blue ensures it to define the very concept of artistic bravery in modern film.

-The influence of Murray Roth in Rhythms in Blue can be felt in the way modern Musical films handle artistic bravery.
+The influence of Murray Roth in Rhythms in Blue can be felt in the way modern Short films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1929 release set a high bar for atmospheric immersion.

 View Details